This post may contain affiliate links. See our affiliate disclaimer here.

 - Built sponsorships with companies like Winnebago, Snagajob, Jellystone Parks, Outdoorsy, WeBoost, Cobb Grill, and more.

 - Written books (My wife’s book is #1 on Amazon for RVers!)

-I wrote this post to outline the 7 ways we’ve been able to build a remote income while traveling (inspired by the podcast episode I did with Michael Boyink, listen above).
+I wrote this post to outline the 7 ways we’ve been able to build a remote income while traveling.

-7 Ways to Build a Remote Income and Make Money While Traveling
+7 Ways We Built a Remote Income and Make Money While Traveling

 I know what you’re thinking.
 Sponsorships are for the Insta-famous people, the blogs with millions of views, or Peyton Manning (because he’s literally in every other commercial).